wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 In Activity 1, read the following extracts from an introduction section.
 As a group, identify *two* aspects of evaluation that could be improved for this study.

 <div class="info">
-<p><strong>Extract 1</strong> A study by Lane and Karin (2011) looked at
-zombie apocalypse survival confidence levels in undergraduate students.
+<p><strong>Extract 1</strong> A study by Lane and Karin (2011) looked at zombie apocalypse survival confidence levels in undergraduate students.
 The sample consisted of 25 participants (20 male and 5 female), recruited through convenience sampling.
-The study employed involved a survey comprising Likert-scale questions designed to measure participants' self-assessed confidence in various survival skills.
+The study employed involved a survey comprising Likert-scale questions designed to measure participants’ self-assessed confidence in various survival skills.
 Additionally, participants were asked about their exposure to zombie-related media.
 The data were subjected to t-tests and regression analyses, and the authors’ found that the biggest predictor of zombie apocalypse confidence was exposure to zombie-themed video games.</p>
-<p><strong>Extract 2</strong> It should be noted that the majority of
-studies on zombie apocalypse survival confidence have looked at samples that consist of mostly men (Lane &amp; Karin, 2011 but see also Grimes &amp; Dixon, 2019), and that previous samples have been small.</p>
+<p><strong>Extract 2</strong> It should be noted that the majority of studies on zombie apocalypse survival confidence have looked at samples that consist of mostly men (Lane &amp; Karin, 2011 but see also Grimes &amp; Dixon, 2019), and that previous samples have been small.</p>
-<p><strong>Extract 3</strong> To date, there has been only one
-qualitative study on the topic – Seok (2013) collected data through semi-structured interviews, which were analysed using thematic analysis and two themes, “Survival mode” and “Confidence through skills” were identified.
+<p><strong>Extract 3</strong> To date, there has been only one qualitative study on the topic – Seok (2013) collected data through semi-structured interviews, which were analysed using thematic analysis and two themes, “Survival mode” and “Confidence through skills” were identified.
 This study looked at undergraduate students; there is no previous literature on postgraduate students’ perceptions of their apocalyptic confidence.
 Therefore, this qualitative study investigates the perceived confidence of postgraduate students in their abilities to survive a zombie apocalypse.</p>
 </div>

 ### Lab 7 Activity 2: Evaluation in Discussions